 - An officer conducts a traffic stop, checks the license of the driver, issues a warning, and lets him go.
 Unbeknownst to the officer, about 30 minutes prior, the vehicle was involved in a bank robbery.
 When detectives got to the scene, they entered a few characters from the car’s license plate that were captured on the bank’s surveillance camera.
 Instantly, the information from the traffic stop was displayed, including the identity of the driver.
 Because the CAD and RMS systems were virtually acting as one, the data was entered in real-time and accessible to others using the system without delay.

 - In this follow-up example, through the combined efforts of patrol officers and detectives, the bank robbery suspect from the previous case study was apprehended after a brief pursuit.
 If this scenario had unfolded on TV, it would be over at this point.
 However, the reality is, the entire incident needs to be thoroughly documented.
-The integrated CAD and RMS will have captured every detail of the response to the bank robbery, the traffic stop, and the apprehension of the suspect.
+The seamless CAD integration with the RMS system will have captured every detail of the response to the bank robbery, the traffic stop, and the apprehension of the suspect.
 Those responsible for documentation will have dispatch times, unit identifiers, personnel assignments, activity locations, suspect and vehicle information, CAD chat history, and more.
 Because the systems are combined, much of the needed data will auto-populate helping to get the reports completed and units back to the field.
 This is the reason why many law enforcement agencies are moving to CAD systems.

 Additional advantages of a singular software solution to computer aided dispatch and records management systems include; automated shift logs, unit posting assignments, integrated mapping, activity details, and statistics reports.
 Ultimately, the use of combined software eliminates the loss of data when it transitions from one program to another.
 Regardless of how good a linking mechanism might be, having CAD and Police RMS as part of the same software system will always be superior.